nicopret/resume/README.md

 Go to the `assets` folder and open the `resume.json` file.
 Update this file with your own information and save, once done and saved you will see your details in your browser.

-O yes, remember to change the `title` tag in the `index.html` file in the root directory, you want your name & title to display in the browser tag :)
+Remember to update the `index.html` file to reflect your details for the social media cards and displays and stuff, otherwise the social sharing won't work that well.

 ## Hosting